GuildOfWeavers/AirScript/bin/README.md

 ```
 where `$n0` contains value of register `$r0` at the next step of the computation.

-Second, instead of yielding values for the next state of the computation, transition enforce equality between two values by using `enforce` statement as shown in the example above.
+Second, instead of yielding values for the next state of the computation, transition constraints enforce equality between two values by using `enforce` statement as shown in the example above.

 Thirds, if your constraints don't do anything fancy and just compare current and next state of the execution trace, you can write them simply like this:
 ```
 enforce 1 constraint {
     for all steps {
-        transition($r) = $n;
+        enforce transition($r) = $n;
     }
 }
 ```